zozoheir/tinyllm/README.md

 Many of the LLM libraries today (langchain, llama-index, deep pavlov...) have made serious software design commitments which I believe were too early to make given the infancy of the industry.
 The goal of tiny LLM is to 2 fold:
 * Solve painpoints from current libraries: lack of composability (within + between libraries), complex software designs, code readability, debugging and logging.
 * Stay as universal and general as possible, with the fewest lines of code and requirements as possible.
-* Make code as readable and writable as possible for LLMs to enable easy chain requirements to tiny-llm chain.
+* Make code as readable and writable as possible for LLMs to enable AI powered and autonomous chain development

 #### ⚡ Features
 * Integrate tiny-llm with any LLM library or existing python code or pipelines